romann-broque/get_next_line/README.md

 ## get_next_line

-A useful function returning the last read line from a file descriptor (with, if there is, the \n).
-Returns NULL if the file is over or if there is an error.
+### 📜 Project Overview

-### Project Description
+The `get_next_line` project is an essential tool for C programmers.
+It provides a function for reading one line at a time from a file descriptor, offering a deep dive into file I/O in the C programming language.

-The `get_next_line` project is a vital component in any C programmer's toolkit.
-It's a function that reads a single line from a file descriptor each time it's called.
-This project is not only about reading lines but also about understanding the intricacies of file I/O in the C programming language.
+### 🌟 Key Features

-### Features
+- Efficiently reads text from files or streams, one line at a time.

-- Reads text from a file or stream, one line at a time.
+- Supports multiple file descriptors simultaneously.
-- Handles multiple file descriptors concurrently.
+- Handles memory allocation dynamically.
-- Efficient memory management with dynamic memory allocation.
+- Ensures modular and maintainable code.

-- Adheres to SOLID principles, ensuring modular and maintainable code.
+### 🚀 How to Use

-### 🚀 Usage
+To use `get_next_line`, follow these steps:

 1. Include the `get_next_line` function in your C project.
 2. Call the function with a file descriptor to read lines from it.